 Subsignals, but in general, I notice that Migen board files make heavy use

 The remaining inputs to an I/O tuple entry are optional.

-which contains a toolchain-specific string that identifies which voltages/logic
+another helper class which contains a toolchain-specific string that

-the IceStorm toolchain, but for my own reference I have filled them in as necessary.
+in the IceStorm toolchain, but for my own reference I have filled them in as

 A connector tuple is a bit simpler:

 tuple is a space-separated string of pin names matching the vendor's format